mosmn/Notes/sections/css/transforms.md

 }
 ```

-You can see MDN's 3D cube in action with `scaleZ` [here](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/scaleZ()) and `scale3d` [here](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/scale3d()).
+See MDN's 3D cube in action with `scaleZ` [here](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/scaleZ()) and `scale3d` [here](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/scale3d()).

 #### Translate

-To translate an element on a 3D plane, you can use these additional transform function values:
+These are the additional transform function values to translate an element on a 3D plane:

 ```css
 .element {